I was asked to write an essay on this topic as part of a written test

-job interview.
+in a job interview.
 This article is what I wrote.
 If you are curious,

 rest assured that I did not get the job.
-Some days later, I called them and asked
+Some days later, I called

-definition for "God."
-Classical definitions of God have limited His sphere of
+a definition for "God."
+Classical definitions of God have limited His

-those regions that lie beyond this limit also have "God"?
+Do those regions that lie beyond this limit also have "God"?
 Is it

-the same

-synidcate?
-Or, do they have other syndicates?
-If so, what sort of relationship
+the same syndicate?
+Or, are there other syndicates?
+If so, what sort

-proved themselves to be immortal?
+earth proved themselves to be immortal?
 Most haven't.
-The ones that escape this test
+The ones that

 Recall the story of Saint Ramakrishna Parahamsa trying to answer